Megan Rose Fischer Photography

 John Thompson had been selling his green chili at the Lakeway Farmers Market on Tuesday afternoon for about an hour when he asked some passers-by if they wanted to try his green chili.

-What happened next left Thompson “astounded” when he was forced to dump his sealed cans of chili that warm afternoon.
+What happened next left Thompson “astounded” when he was forced to dump his sealed cans of chili by USDA agents that warm afternoon.

 Truck burning up can’t keep Mont. family from the rodeo